marybethcassity/3DRootSegmentation/README.md

 # 3DRootSegmentation
 dataPrep.ipynb takes sequential CT images and masks, stacks them, and slices the stack along the x, y, and z axis.

-tile.ipynn randomly tiles images and randomly rotates the tiles.
+tile.ipynb randomly tiles images and randomly rotates the tiles.

+Mask R-CNN_trainmodels.ipynb is from the Detectron2 Tutorial (https://colab.research.google.com/drive/16jcaJoc6bCFAQ96jDe2HwtXj7BMD_-m5) + a grib search for hyper parameters + backbone.

 predict.ipynb can be used to predict on images for instance segmentation, then saves these predictions to a json file in coco format.
 Note, if a segmentation prediction only consists of 2 points, the second point will be copied and appended to make a 3rd point.
 Alternatively, this segmentation can just be removed.
 Either way, a segmentation consisting of only 2 points must be removed or edited.